khotta/Nekonote-Framework/README.md

 Please see [Getting Started](https://nekonote-framework.github.io/document/1.0.0-beta/getting-started.html) on the reference manual.

-You need to use `--pre` option when install pre-beta version like:
+You need to use `--pre` option when installing pre-beta version.

         $ gem install nekonote-framework --pre